bcaffo/regmodsbook/manuscript/03_ols.md

 ## Showing the OLS result
 If you would like to see a proof of why the ordinary least squares result works out to be the way that it is:
 [watch this video](https://www.youtube.com/watch?v=COVQX8WZVA8&index=8&list=PLpl-gQkQivXjqHAJd2t-J_One_fYE55tC).

+## Exercises
+1. Install and load the package `UsingR` and load the `father.son` data with `data(father.son)`.
+Get the linear regression fit where the son's height is the outcome and the father's height is the predictor.
+Give the intercept and the slope, plot the data and overlay the fitted regression line.
+2. Center the father and son variable and refit the model omitting the intercept and see that the slope estimate is the same.
+3. Normalize the father and son data and see that the fitted slope is the correlation.
+4. Go back to the linear regression line from Problem 1.
+If a father's height was 63 inches, what would you predict the son's height to be?
+5. Consider a data set where the standard deviation of the outcome variable is double that of the predictor.
+Also, the variables have a correlation of 0.3.
+If you fit a linear regression model, what would be the estimate of the slope?
+6. Consider the previous problem.
+The outcome variable has a mean of 1 and the predictor has a mean of 0.5.
+What would be the intercept?
+7. True or false, if the predictor variable has mean 0, the estimated intercept from linear regression will be the mean of the outcome?
+8. Consider problem 5 again.
+What would be the estimated slope if the predictor and outcome were reversed?